Azure/azure-quickstart-templates/acs-swarm-full-template/docs/SwarmPreviewWalkthrough.md

-# Docker Swarm Walkthrough
+# Docker Swarm Container Service Walkthrough

 This walkthrough assumes you have deployed an ACS cluster with a Docker Swarm orchestrator using the template from [acs-swarm-full-template](https://github.com/rgardler/azure-quickstart-templates/tree/acs/acs-swarm-full-template).

-# Swarm Container Service Walkthrough

  Once your container service has been created you will have a resource group containing 2 parts: